igoogolx/lux-docs/docs/configuration/dns.md

 # Dns

-There are 3 dns servers in Lux.
+Control how domains are resolved.
+There are 3 dns servers in lux.

 * Local dns: resolve domains that need to be connected directly.
 * Remote dns: resolve up domains that need to be connected by proxy.
 * Boost dns: